-- a.
-To retract the joystick, push outward on the inside of joystick. - b.
-Push the joystick away from front of armrest until it locks into retracted position. - c.
-To return to forward position, push the joystick forward until it locks into place.
+- a) To retract joystick, push outward on side of joystick. - b) Push joystick away from front of armrest until it locks into retracted position. - c) To return to forward position push joystick forward until it locks into place.

-G. DUAL-POST HEIGHT-ADJUSTABLE ARMRESTS 9
+I. DUAL-POST HEIGHT-ADJUSTABLE FLIP-BACK ARMRESTS